reuniware/Python_JS_Security/README.md

 arp.spoof on

 Then you need to launch the python script, eg. python3 udp_tcp_sniffer_4.py in another terminal and under the root account

+# What can you do with these sniffers ?

+You can be the global firewall for all your network (whitelist IPs, blacklist IPs...)

+You can sniff UDP packets, TCP packets, DNS packets...